 When sending money to Germany from South Africa using bank account transfer you are paying for the outgoing fees, flat fees, currency exchange rate markup, and sometimes an additional incoming transfer fee.

-On the other hand, you usually only pay a sender fee and a small exchange rate markup when using online money transfer services such as HSBC.
+On the other hand, you usually only pay a sender fee and a small exchange rate markup when using online money transfer services such as CurrenciesDirect and HSBC.

 Before sending money to Germany from South Africa, you should consider the following: